kushaldas/worknotes/docs/cloudimages.rst

 tdl-x86_64.xml

     The XML schema required for the imagefactory.
-The koji imagefactory is a patched which does not need any **rootpw**, but we do need it here.
+The koji imagefactory is a patched package which does not need any **rootpw**, but we do need it here.
+To learn more about the XML tags, you can view `this guide <http://imgfac.org/documentation/tdl/TDL.html>`_